OpenEvalProject/evals/manuscripts/elife-36826/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/36826/elife-36826-fig2-v1.jpg)

-**Figure 2.:** A), SREBP-1c (B), LXRα (C), and C/EBPβ (D), in livers of rats subjected to fasting and refeeding.Male rats (age 2–3 months) were either fasted for 48 hr, or fasted for 48 hr and then refed with a high-carbohydrate diet for 6 hr.
+**Figure 2.:** Male rats (age 2–3 months) were either fasted for 48 hr, or fasted for 48 hr and then refed with a high-carbohydrate diet for 6 hr.
 Total liver RNA from eight rats in each group was subjected to quantitative RT-PCR.
 Each black circle (fasted rats) or red triangle (refed rats) represents an individual animal.
 Each value in the refed group represents the amount of mRNA relative to the mean amount in the fasted group, which is arbitrarily defined as 1.0.
 Mean Ct values for BHLHE40, SREBP-1c, LXRα, and C/EBPβ in the fasted groups were 24.9, 23.9, 24.9, and 24.4, respectively.
 NS, not significant. p-Values calculated using Student’s t-test.

 To confirm the co-immunoprecipitation of BHLHE40 with LXRα and C/EBPβ, we prepared liver nuclear extracts from fasted and refed rats (Figure 3).
 The extracts were split into four equal portions.
 One portion was reserved as the input fraction, and the other three were incubated with agarose beads coated with anti-IgG, anti-LXRα or anti-C/EBPβ.
 Aliquots containing 30% of the input fraction and all of the proteins eluted from the beads were subjected to SDS-PAGE and immunoblotted with antibodies directed against LXRα, C/EBPβ, BHLHE40, SREBP-1c and CREB.
 SREBP-1c and CREB, like BHLHE40, are basic-helix-loop-helix transcription factors.
 They were included as controls for nonspecific interaction.
 In the extracts from refed rats, BHLHE40 was precipitated by anti-LXRα and anti-C/EBPβ (lanes 6 and 8), but not by the control anti-IgG (lanes 3 and 4).
 Neither SREBP-1c nor CREB was precipitated by anti-LXRα or anti-C/EBPβ (lanes 5–8).
 These data show that anti-LXRα and anti-C/EBPβ can precipitate BHLHE40 from refed rats, consistent with the formation of a LXRα-C/EBPβ-BHLHE40 complex.